XDF2018/SDSOC_CV_ML/readme.md

 This lab targets an effectively empty hardware design containing only the clocking and reset infrastructure needed to enable the device.
 For your purposes here you will effectively ignore it as it consumes nearly no FPGA resources.
-The USB3 and DisplayPort interfaces are implemented using the hardened IP in the Zynq UltraScale+ Processing system.
+The USB and DisplayPort interfaces are implemented using the hardened IP in the Zynq UltraScale+ Processing system.
 You will interact with them using standard drivers built into the Linux kernel.